 The Webinar was created to be a collaborative effort with other organisations which support people with DID and other complex trauma disorders and ISSTD was delighted to collaborate with some world leading organisations and experts with lived experience.
-The moderator of the panel was well-known ISSTD Member Emily Christensen and speakers were Cathy Kezelman (Blue Knot Foundation – BKF), Anne and Lexi (Beauty After Bruises) and Jamie Pollack (An Infinite Mind).
+The speakers were Cathy Kezelman (Blue Knot Foundation – BKF), Anne and Lexi (Beauty After Bruises) and Jamie Pollack (An Infinite Mind).

 The webinar was well attended with 458 registrations, of which 300 attended live.

 In order to make the webinar more accessible to the public, a small donation fee of $10 was charged, with options to make more donations.
 This was a great success and the webinar raised $6,200 dollars with the donations divided between the organisations, each of the organisations getting between $1,300 and $1,800.
 In addition, the ISSTD Board has also made a donation of $500 to each of the organisations involved!

 The panel opened with Cathy Kezelman giving an overview of complex trauma and trauma-related dissociation.
 She outlined the services of the Australian organisation BKF including survivor workshops, a number of trauma helplines, training and supervision for professionals; and their well-known range of Practice Guidelines which are available here.